Our customers trust us to look after their personal information, and manage it securely and responsibly.

 What information we collect

-To enable the Legal Ombudsman to investigate your complaint we collect detailed information from you about your case.
-This may be gathered through our online complaint checker, emails, equality and diversity form or other correspondence and information provided by a service provider in response to complaints.
-We will only ask for information to be shared with us that is considered relevant to your case.
+To enable the Legal Ombudsman to investigate your complaint, we collect detailed information about your case.
+This may be gathered through our online complaint checker, emails, our equality and diversity monitoring form, or other correspondence and information provided by the relevant legal service provider.
+We will only ask for information that we think is relevant to your case.

-The type of personal and supplementary information we gather includes your:
+Examples of the personal and other information we may need include your:

 • email